sameer14u/Gravitational-Wave-Identification/README.md

 # Gravitational-Wave-Identification
-you will understand by going through the files
+you will understand by going through the files.